kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

 k3d cluster create skr-local
 ```

-### Create Kyma CR and remote Secret
+### Create a Kyma CR and a remote Secret

-1. Switch the context for using KCP cluster:
+1. Switch the context for using the KCP cluster:

     ```shell
     kubectl config use-context k3d-kcp-local